ammarhakim/gkyl-doc/source/installation.rst

    conda install -c gkyl gkyl

-The flag ``-c`` is specifying the ``gkyl`` channel that contains both Gkyl and postgkyl and also the custom builds of dependencies, which are not available through main Conda channel (or are not available for both Linux and OSx).
+The flag ``-c`` is specifying the ``gkyl`` channel that contains both gkyl and postgkyl and also the custom builds of dependencies, which are not available through main Conda channel (or are not available for both Linux and OSx).